 The NZ mudsnail is indigenous to New Zealand and its adjacent islands (Stewart and Chatham Islands, Winterbourn 1970b, Ponder 1988).
 In New Zealand, the snails have been found in nearly every aquatic habitat including large rivers, forested tributary streams, thermal springs, ponds, glacial lakes, and estuaries (Winterbourn 1970b, 1978, Towns 1979, 1981b, Rounick and Winterbourn 1982, Talbot and Ward 1987, Winterbourn and Ryan 1994, Scott et al. 1994).
-Two other species of Potamopyrgus (P. estuarinus and P. pupoides) are also known from New Zealand, however these are confined to brackish waters (Winterbourn 1970b).
+Two other species of Potamopyrgus (P. estuarinus and P. pupoides) are also known from New Zealand; however these are confined to brackish waters (Winterbourn 1970b).

-Over the past 150 years, NZ mudsnails have spread in 3 continents (Figure 7).
+Over the past 150 years, NZ mudsnails have spread in 3 continents.
+These populations originated from either the North Island of New Zealand (Stadler et al. 2005), or from Australia (Figure 7).
 During the nineteenth century, NZ mudsnails were introduced to Europe.
 The first recorded occurrence in Europe dates to 1859 in Great Britain (Bondesen and Kaiser 1949, Ponder 1988).
 Ponder speculates that they may have gotten to Europe in fresh drinking water carried by ships.
 Bondesen and Kaiser (1949) provide a detailed account of the species' discovery in Great Britain and Western Europe.
 Initial reports of the snail in Europe attribute it to an entirely distinct species, Potamopyrgus jenkinsi, which was thought to be a European native species closely related to P. antipodarum.
 It was not until the later part of the twentieth century that morphometric and molecular analysis confirmed that P. jenkinsi was in fact P. antipodarum (Winterbourn 1970b, Winterbourn 1972).
-These populations probably originated from either the North Island of New Zealand (Stadler et al. 2005), or from Australia.
+Three distinct clones EU - A, EU - B and EU - C have been genetically identified in Europe (Figure 7) (Dybdahl, pers. comm.).

 Potamopyrgus antipodarum was reported from Tasmania in 1872 and Victoria, Australia, in 1895.
 Initially, as was the case in Europe, the species was described as a synonymous species, P. niger, by early workers (Ponder 1988).
 The snail spread throughout the state of Victoria, streams around Sydney in New South Wales, and Tasmania (Ponder 1988).
-Populations in Australia are genetically polymorphic (comprised of numerous clones), but DNA sequence data suggests all these populations originated from New Zealand's North Island (Dybdahl, personal communication).
+Populations in Australia are genetically polymorphic (comprised of numerous clones), but DNA sequence data suggests all these populations originated from New Zealand's North Island (Dybdahl, pers. comm.).

 Figure 7.
 The approximate distribution of introduced clones.
 Native range is New Zealand.
 Introduced populations in Australia (AU) are clonally diverse.
-Introduced populations are comprised of 3 distinct clones (EU A, B, and C) in Europe, of two distinct clones in the US (US 1 and 2), and of one clone in Japan (JA 1).
+Introduced populations are comprised of 3 distinct clones (EU A, B, and C) in Europe, of three distinct clones in the U.S. (US 1, 2 and 3), and of one clone in Japan (JA 1).
 (Figure from Mark Dybdahl)

 A single population is also known from Japan and genetic markers suggest that it represents an independently founded population.
-The genetic markers are consistent with the same origins as the typical western US clone (Dybdahl, personal communication).
+The genetic markers are consistent with the same origins as US 1 (Dybdahl, pers. comm.).